imthenachoman/nSPTiles/README.md

-tile image padding | how far from the edge of the tile should the image be in px tile image style | css style to apply to the tile image (overrides above tile image options) tile image position | position of the image in the tile tile image URL on hover | undefined tile image style on hover | undefined tile FA class | Font Awesome icon class name tile FA color | HTML/CSS friendly color or .className (e.g.: red, #0099ff, rgb(0,150,255), .color1) tile FA opacity | opacity from 0 (transparent) to 100 (solid)<br /><br />leave blank for none tile FA padding | how far from the edge of the tile should the icon be in px tile FA style | css style to apply to the FA icon (overrides above tile FA options) tile FA position | position of the icon in the tile tile FA class on hover | undefined tile FA style on hover | undefined heading content | can use HTML heading bolded | should the heading text be bold heading font color | HTML/CSS friendly color or .className (e.g.: red, #0099ff, rgb(0,150,255), .color1)
+tile image padding | how far from the edge of the tile should the image be in px tile image style | css style to apply to the tile image (overrides above tile image options) tile image position | position of the image in the tile tile image URL on hover | tile image style on hover | tile FA class | Font Awesome icon class name tile FA color | HTML/CSS friendly color or .className (e.g.: red, #0099ff, rgb(0,150,255), .color1) tile FA opacity | opacity from 0 (transparent) to 100 (solid)<br /><br />leave blank for none tile FA padding | how far from the edge of the tile should the icon be in px tile FA style | css style to apply to the FA icon (overrides above tile FA options) tile FA position | position of the icon in the tile tile FA class on hover | tile FA style on hover | heading content | can use HTML heading bolded | should the heading text be bold heading font color | HTML/CSS friendly color or .className (e.g.: red, #0099ff, rgb(0,150,255), .color1)